MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 <!-- Power BI is not part of this ALM story.
 For more information about Power
 BI ALM, see \<add a link to Power BI docs\ -->

-For more information about how ALM and Azure DevOps technologies&mdash;combined with people and processes&mdash;enable teams to continually provide value to customers, see [DevOps tools on Azure](https://azure.microsoft.com/solutions/devops/).<!--General editor's note: When a link to more information occurs at the end of a paragraph and doesn't have any further explanation, I've made them all look like the token we used to use (that is, "More information: LINK" with no ending punctuation).-->
+For more information about how ALM and Azure DevOps technologies&mdash;combined with people and processes&mdash;enable teams to continually provide value to customers, see [DevOps tools on Azure](https://azure.microsoft.com/solutions/devops/).

 ### See also
 [Application lifecycle management with Power Apps basics](basics-alm.md)<br/>